Understanding Unconscious Bias in the Workplace

 This figure is only an estimate, and the report did not examine the effects of unconscious bias on disabled people, women, LGBT, older workers, pregnant women, refugees, or immigrants, And of course, unconscious bias does have a positive impact for some people.

-This article introduces unconscious bias, and explores how it operates in recruitment and selection; staff development and retention; performance management, and customer relations.
+This article introduces unconscious bias, unconscious bias assumptions, and explores how it operates in recruitment and selection; staff development and retention; performance management, and customer relations.

 We offer potential solutions for managers looking to reduce unconscious bias and explore why this is such an important issue for human resource managers and diversity officers.